Chapter 8: Is this a good business?

 A company with low profit margins might want to look at cutting costs or becoming more efficient to boost its ROCE.
 Another option is to boost capital turnover by getting rid of unproductive assets.

-Understanding these issues is to understand the challenge that faces the CEO and board of a substantial company.
+Understanding these issues means understanding the challenges that face the CEO and board of a substantial company.
 Excessive emphasis on one or more values like EPS and ROCE can lead to distorting behaviour.